csaul2/RANSAC/README.md

 # RANSAC

-Finding best fit lines for noisey data
+Finding best fit lines for noisey data.

+This was a homework project for a computer vision class.